-I use Standard Industrial Classification (SIC) industry numbers for each company from CRSP using Wharton Research Data Services.
-I rely on the Fama-French 3-factor portfolios for estimation of abnormal returns.
+I use Standard Industrial Classification (SIC) industry numbers for each company from CRSP using Wharton Research Data Services.5 I rely on the Fama-French 3-factor portfolios for estimation of abnormal returns.
 Daily and monthly Fama-French Factors are downloaded from Kenneth French's data library.
+I use the Fama-French factors considering the usual method of using the historical prices until 46 days before the events and then using those loadings calculated through the estimation window to estimate the abnormal returns.6

 I build a novel dataset of privacy breaches and hacking from publicly available data from different privacy specialized websites.
-I consider privacy events from DatalossDB.org, Databreaches.net, PHIprivacy.net, and Privacy Rights Clearinghouse between January 1, 2005 and December 31, 2014.
+I consider privacy events from DatalossDB.org, Databreaches.net, PHIprivacy.net, and Privacy Rights Clearinghouse between 1 January 2005 and 31 December 2014.
 For each privacy breach event, I capture all of the critical information, including the date of the privacy breach disclosure, the affected companies, the number of affected customers, the description or type of breach, and the state(s) where the breach happened.
-The full dataset on privacy breaches contains 4,533 privacy breaches, but I exclusively focus on the 542 breach events that can be matched to the stock data in this paper.
-I made several adjustments on the privacy breach data.
+The full dataset on privacy breaches contains 4533 privacy breaches, but I exclusively focus on the 542 breach events that can be matched to the stock data in this article.7 I made several adjustments on the privacy breach data.
 First, if a privacy breach affects multiple firms, I allocate the breach to all of the firms.
 Second, privacy breaches could affect a product produced by company, like Gmail, a Google, Inc. software, or iCloud, an Apple, Inc. software.
-In those cases I assign the breach to the firm that provides the product.
+In those cases, I assign the breach to the firm that provides the product.
 Third, if a breach references subsidiaries (like Lexis Nexis for Elsevier NV), the parent company is assigned the particular breach.
-The strategy behind this is to model the direct effect of reputation on the company.
-Fourth, some companies, like Comcast,
+The strategy behind this is to model the direct effect of reputation on the company.8 Fourth, some companies, like Comcast, have multiple stock tickers trading on the market (CMCSA and CMCSK).
+In this case, I consider the effect on both stocks in the analysis.9 The data on news events comes from the Dow Jones News Service.
+The dataset contains daily timed news events for all listed companies.
+I focus on the following types of news stories: (i) "breaking news" type of stories composed of a headline with no body text.
+Breaking news stories are the first news report released to the market when the privacy breach is revealed; and (ii) characterized Dow Jones news, corresponding to usual recurring firm activities, such as earnings, shareholder announcements, director nomination, and CEO nomination.
+I divide those news reports into positive and negative news reports based on the type of positive or negative themes in the articles.
+Positive news reports comprise privately owned firms have the majority of the breaches historically.
+Nonetheless, despite having more breaches, these latter institutions or companies have fewer records breached than the publicly listed companies.
+It is mainly related to the fact that most of the breaches for universities result from a lost laptop or data misplaced.
+Government websites and data are breach more often by foreign countries.
+Privately held companies are most of the time due to the lack of protection as the cost might be too high to get the appropriate level of protection.